n-n06/highload-backend/README.md

 FastAPI-based ERP module that manages locations, inventory and transfer orders.
 Built with asynchronous SQLAlchemy, PostgreSQL, Redis-backed caching, and FastAPI Users for authentication/authorization.

 ---
+## Answers to Tasks
+Answers to theoretical questions are included in the `TASKS.md` file.
+I answered all of them in English as I found it very cumbersome to constantly switch between English and Russian keyboards. :)

 ## Contents
 1. [Tech Stack](#tech-stack)